 A support system is necessary to achieve the best possible future for both the patient, the caregiver(s) and their families.

-I am the California State Ambassador for the Power of Pain Foundation.
-I am honored to have been chosen to work for such a wonderful team.
+I’m the Advocacy Director and an Executive Board Member for the Power of Pain Foundation.
+Previously California State Ambassador.
+I am honored to be apart of such a wonderful team.

 Please feel welcome to join my RSD(S)-CRPS Advisory Info & Support Group

 Which is located on Facebook.
 Originally created on MySpace nearly 12 years ago.
 It is a closed group.

 We take the privacy of our members very seriously.
-We are a family oriented group and want our family to be able to share what they like.
+We are a family oriented and diversified group and want our family to be able to share what they like.
 On the internet it is difficult to secure everything that is said.
 Insurance companies, physicians, psychiatrists, worker’s compensation, family, friends, anyone can be watching.
 This is why we do our best to protect you.
-Nothing is fool proof though.
+Nothing is guaranteed.